leon4rd/test/README.md

-## It was so cold yesterday my computer froze.
-My own fault though, I left too many windows open.
+## Dad, can you put my shoes on?
+I don't think they'll fit me.